Albert Bandura biography and quotes

-Albert Bandura (born 4 December 1925) is a globally recognized psychologist, author, and Professor Emeritus at Stanford University.
+Albert Bandura (december 4 1925 – july 26 2021) was a globally recognized psychologist, author, and Professor Emeritus at Stanford University.
 He made valuable contributions to the field of psychology, including social cognitive and personality psychology.
-Albert Bandura is additionally the originator of the concepts of social learning theory and self-efficacy, and he is well-known for the Bobo doll experiment.
+Theorist Albert Bandura is additionally the originator of the concepts of social learning theory and self-efficacy, and he is well-known for the Bobo doll experiment.

 Albert Bandura was born in Canada.
-Both his parent originally come from Poland and Ukraine, and both emigrated to Canada.
-He has five brothers of which Albert Bandura is the youngest.
+His parent originally came from Poland and Ukraine, and both emigrated to Canada.
+He had five brothers.
+Albert was the youngest of the siblings.

 In his early life, Albert Bandura was being educated at a small school in Canada.
 He mentioned that the educational resources in his school such as books were limited.
 It forced him to have a proactive working behavior to learn concepts which interested him most.
 Albert Bandura was for this reason personally responsible for his study progress.

 He finalized high school and next went to the University of British Columbia in 1946 to study psychology.
 Since Albert Bandura was very eager to learn, he often arrived before class start and took additional classes early in the morning.

 He often looked at various courses to follow to pass the time, until one day someone forgot to return a course catalog.
 While he browsed through the catalog, Albert found a course in psychology.
 From this moment, he continued learning about psychology, and he graduated within three years with the Bolocan Award.

 Albert Bandura next continued his study at the University of Iowa in the United States where he obtained both his master’s degree in psychology in 1951 and his Ph.D. in clinical psychology in 1952.